thrvg/TyperBot/README.md

 # TyperBot

-A simple program that beats online typing tests.
+A Python program that beats online typing tests.

-Uses ChromeDriver in Selenium to open a typing website (10fastfingers.com) and copies and pastes words to mimic typing.
+Uses Chromedriver in Selenium to open a typing website (10fastfingers.com), and copies and pastes words to mimic typing.

-Run it with your preferred IDE or the command line.
+Run it with your preferred IDE or through the command line.